alsalafiyyah/alsalafiyyah.github.io/_posts/funerals/2020-08-22-some-practices-done-upon-burial.md

 layout: post
 title: "Some practices done upon burial"
 publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
-source: "Fatawa Al-Lajnah Ad-Daimah no. 18068-6"
+source: "Fatawa Al-Lajnah Ad-Daimah no. 18068 question 6"
-hijri: Muharram 3, 1442 AH
+hijri: Muharram 3, 1442
-category: [funerals, bidah]
+category: [funerals, bidah, fatwas]
 date: 2020/08/22
+excerpt: All the practices referred to in the question mentioned above are newly-invented bid'ahs, except for the practice of offering condolences to the bereaved family.
 shaykhs:
  - Shaykh Ibn Baz
  - Shaykh Abdul-Aziz Aal Al-Shaykh